alphastigma101/Interpreter/README.md

 - Enhancing document processing systems

 ### Contributation
-* I am not looking for any callobaration with anyone for this project.
-Pull requests are welcome.
-If you somehow find a bug, please feel free to report it.  f you want to contribute to this project,
+* Callobaration is possible for this project.
+Please make a pull requests with your name, and preferable an issue of some sort.